themartinaelm/martinaelm.com/content/pages/speaking.md

 2016 | Tekla Festival: Quirkbot Workshop
-2016 | Women in Tech Conference: Learnings from a bootstrapped startup 2015 | Hyper Island lecture: How to turn your idea into a business 2015 | Minc breakfast sessions: Listen to Kanye West every morning and other tips from Martina 2015 | Hyper Island lecture: Unraveling Bootstrapping 2015 | Startup Day: Unraveling Bootstrapping
+2016 | Women in Tech Conference: Learnings from a bootstrapped startup 2015 | Hyper Island lecture: How to turn your idea into a business 2015 | Minc breakfast sessions
+2015 | Hyper Island lecture: Unraveling Bootstrapping 2015 | Startup Day: Unraveling Bootstrapping